Ahead of them all,

 “Oh dear,” Red was confused.
 “How do you get it back?”

-A collective gasp escaped them as the fabric frayed and snapped.
-They held their breath as she watched herself hurtle toward the stage floor.
+A gasp escaped them as the fabric frayed and snapped.
+They held their breath as Red Ballerina watched herself hurtle toward the stage floor.
 The TV lapsed to black, never allowing them to see how she landed—or if she survived.

 ###

-Jonathan turned to make sure that none of the other diners could hear them.
-He found Red’s story entrancing, but couldn’t see how it helped Bigalow’s case.
-In fact, it made it look worse for him.
+I turned to make sure that none of the other diners could hear us.
+I found Red’s story fascinating, but couldn’t see how it helped Bigalow’s case.
+In fact, it made things look worse.
 The waitress returned with two mugs and a pitcher of coffee.
+I put down the laminated menu and ordered a hamburger, shake and fries.
+Red asked for a salad.

 "Tell Bigalow that a couple of days after we saw Madame Dodi, I went back without him to see what I could learn.
 The magic eyeball told the same fortune again.
 Only this time, it went further.
 Nobody tried to kill me.
 I fell to the floor only to be caught by a ring of Blue Velveteen Dormice.
 I never hit the stage,” Red told him.

-"You saw more than one blue dormouse together?” he asked.
+"You saw more than one blue dormouse together?”
+I asked.

-“Too many on her TV to count.
+“Too many to count.
 She said only the dance would bring her murderer to justice.”

-Jonathan took a sip of his strong coffee.
+I took a sip of strong coffee.
 “If she knew she was going to be murdered, why didn’t she try to stop it?”

 “How could she?”
-She stood and adjusted her red tutu, then sat back down in the booth.
+Red stood and adjusted her tutu, then sat back down in the booth.
 “It was her fate.”

-“Whoever killed her had a pretty good way of hiding their tracks,” Jonathan observed while he looked at the laminated menu.
+“Whoever killed her had a pretty good way of hiding their tracks,” I observed.
 Anybody with access to one of the suits could have done it.

 “Only the dance will solve the murder,” she repeated.